VibhorBITS/ODT-2026-AndaFundas/README.md

 How well did you manage time, tasks, and responsibilities?

 **Response:**
-`[Team worked well in task distribution, everyone was an equal asset and ]`
+`[Team worked well in task distribution, everyone was an equal asset and contributed actively to both building and problem-solving throughout the project.
+-Frequent small breakdowns meant we had to pause and troubleshoot instead of progressing.
+-Responsibilities were shared evenly, allowing steady progress throughout the project.]`

 ## 19.2 Technical Reflection
 What did you learn about: